A public event was organized to release the report - State of Democracy in South Asia

 Dr. Yunhan Chu a Professor from the National Taiwan University and the Director of the Asia Barometer, underlined the importance of survey research in highlighting popular perceptions and aspirations of democracy.

-Dr. Chenraj Roychand, President Jain University commended all those who played a role in producing the report and encouraged scholars to present the findings as policy priorities for the government.
+Dr. Chenraj Roychand, President Jain (Deemed-to-be University)commended all those who played a role in producing the report and encouraged scholars to present the findings as policy priorities for the government.

 Prof. Sanjay Kumar, Director CSDS, proposed the vote of thanks.